roney923/-mobile-based-oscilloscope/README.md

 ## 📜 License

-Open-source for educational use 🚀
+Open-source for educational purposes 🚀

----